 short biography

-Democritus(he was also called Democritus from Abder by his place of birth) - an ancient Greek philosopher, the first consistent materialist, one of the first representatives of atomism.
-His achievements in this area are so great that for the entire era of modernity, any fundamentally new conclusions have been added to them in a very small amount.
+Democritus(he was also called Democritus of Abdera after his place of birth) - ancient Greek philosopher, the first consistent materialist, one of the first representatives of atomism.
+His achievements in this area are so great that over the entire modern era, any fundamentally new conclusions have been added to them in very small quantities.

-From his biography, we know only fragmentary information.
-Even ancient researchers could not come to a consensus on exactly when Democritus was born.
+We know only fragmentary information from his biography.
+Even ancient researchers could not come to a consensus on when exactly Democritus was born.
 It is believed that this happened around 470 BC. e.
 His homeland was Thrace, a region of Eastern Greece, the seaside city of Abdera.

-The legend says that the father of Democritus received as a gift from the Persian king Xerxes for his hospitality and cordiality (his army passed through Thrace, and the father of the future philosopher allegedly fed the soldiers with dinner) some Chaldeans and magicians.
+Legend has it that the father of Democritus received as a gift from the Persian king Xerxes for his hospitality and cordiality (his army passed through Thrace, and the father of the future philosopher allegedly fed the soldiers dinner) certain Chaldeans and magicians.
 Democritus, according to legend, was their student.

-It is not known whether his education was exhausted by this, but the store of knowledge and experience increased significantly during numerous trips and travels, which, in turn, became possible due to the receipt of a rich inheritance after the death of his father.
-It is known that he visited such countries as Persia, Egypt, Iran, India, Babylonia, Ethiopia, got acquainted with the culture and philosophical views of the peoples living there.
-For some time he lived in Athens, listened to the lectures of Socrates, it is likely that he met with Anaxagoras.
+It is not known whether his education was exhausted by this, but his knowledge and experience increased significantly during numerous trips and travels, which, in turn, became possible thanks to receiving a rich inheritance after the death of his father.
+It is known that he visited countries such as Persia, Egypt, Iran, India, Babylonia, Ethiopia, and became acquainted with the culture and philosophical views of the peoples living there.
+For some time he lived in Athens, listened to the lectures of Socrates, and quite possibly met with Anaxagoras.

-From the point of view of the inhabitants, Democritus led a rather strange way of life, for example, he liked to meditate, moving away from the hustle and bustle of the cemetery.
-He was given the nickname "The Laughing Philosopher", in particular, for the manner of laughing in public for no apparent reason (the philosopher could not look without laughing at how sometimes petty and absurd human concerns were compared to the greatness of the world order).
-According to legend, the townspeople turned to Hippocrates to examine Democritus, who was moved by the mind, but the famous doctor recognized the philosopher as completely healthy and called him one of the smartest people he had to deal with.
-He died approximately in 380 BC. e.
+Democritus led a rather strange lifestyle from the point of view of ordinary people; for example, he liked to think, moving away from the bustle in the cemetery.
+He was given the nickname “The Laughing Philosopher,” in particular, for his manner of laughing publicly for no apparent reason (the philosopher could not look without laughing at how petty and absurd human concerns were sometimes compared to the greatness of the world order).
+According to legend, the townspeople turned to Hippocrates to examine Democritus, who had gone crazy, but the famous doctor recognized the philosopher as completely healthy and called him one of the smartest people with whom he had to deal.
+He died around 380 BC. e.

-Diogenes Laertes claimed that Democritus wrote about 70 works devoted not only to philosophy, but also to other sciences and arts.
-Most often there is a mention of the "Big World" and "Small World".
-Until our time, his legacy has come down in the form of 300 fragments.
-In the era of antiquity, Democritus gained fame not only for his philosophical views, but also for his ability to express thoughts in his writings beautifully, but at the same time short, simple and clear.
+Diogenes Laertius claimed that Democritus wrote about 70 works devoted not only to philosophy, but also to other sciences and arts.
+The most common references are to the “Great World-Building” and the “Small World-Building”.
+His legacy has survived to this day in the form of 300 fragments.
+In the era of antiquity, Democritus gained fame not only for his philosophical views, but also for his ability to express thoughts in his writings beautifully, but at the same time briefly, simply and clearly.

 Biography from Wikipedia

 Democritus of Abdera(Δημόκριτος; c.
 460 BC, Abdera - c.
-370 BC) - an ancient Greek philosopher, presumably a student of Leucippus, one of the founders of atomistics and materialistic philosophy.
+370 BC) - ancient Greek philosopher, presumably a student of Leucippus, one of the founders of atomism and materialist philosophy.

 Born in the city of Abdera in Thrace.
 During his life he traveled a lot, studying the philosophical views of various peoples (Ancient Egypt, Babylon, Persia, India, Ethiopia).
-He listened to the Pythagorean Philolaus and Socrates in Athens, was familiar with Anaxagoras.
+I listened to the Pythagorean Philolaus and Socrates in Athens, and was familiar with Anaxagoras.

-They say that Democritus spent a lot of money on these travels, inherited from him.
-However, the embezzlement of the inheritance in Abderah was prosecuted.
-At the trial, instead of his defense, Democritus read out excerpts from his work, "The Great World Construction", and was acquitted: fellow citizens decided that his father's money was well spent.
+They say that Democritus spent a lot of money, which he inherited, on these travels.
+However, embezzlement of inheritance in Abdera was prosecuted.
+At the trial, instead of defending himself, Democritus read excerpts from his work, “The Great World-Building,” and was acquitted: his fellow citizens decided that his father’s money had not been spent in vain.

-The lifestyle of Democritus, however, seemed incomprehensible to the Abderites: he constantly left the city, hiding in cemeteries, where, far from the bustle of the city, he indulged in reflections; sometimes Democritus burst into laughter for no apparent reason, human affairs seemed so ridiculous to him against the backdrop of the great world order (hence his nickname "The Laughing Philosopher").
+The way of life of Democritus, however, seemed incomprehensible to the Abderites: he constantly left the city, hid in cemeteries, where, far from the bustle of the city, he indulged in reflection; sometimes Democritus burst into laughter for no apparent reason, human affairs seemed so funny to him against the backdrop of the great world order (hence his nickname "The Laughing Philosopher").
 Fellow citizens considered Democritus insane, and even invited the famous physician Hippocrates to examine him.
-He really met with the philosopher, but decided that Democritus was absolutely healthy both physically and mentally, and in addition, he affirmed that Democritus was one of the smartest people with whom he had to communicate.
-Bion from Abdera is known from the students of Democritus.
+He actually met with the philosopher, but decided that Democritus was absolutely healthy both physically and mentally, and in addition stated that Democritus was one of the smartest people with whom he had to communicate.
+Bion from Abdera is known among Democritus’ students.

 Philosophy of Democritus

-In his philosophical views, he spoke with an opposition point of view to the Eleatics regarding the conceivability of a multitude and the conceivability of movement, but he completely agreed with them that a truly existing being can neither arise nor disappear.
+In his philosophical views, he took a stand in opposition to the Eleatics regarding the conceivability of multitude and the conceivability of movement, but completely agreed with them that a truly existing being can neither arise nor disappear.
 The materialism of Democritus, which is characteristic of almost all scientists of that time, is contemplative and metaphysical.
-Democritus, according to Seneca, "the most subtle of all ancient thinkers".
+Democritus, according to Seneca, is "the most subtle of all ancient thinkers."

 Atomistic materialism

-The main achievement of the philosophy of Democritus is considered to be the development of the teachings of Leucippus (there was even a theory that Leucippus is the name of the young Democritus, but it was refuted by such scientists as Diels, Zeller and Makovelsky) about the “atom” - an indivisible particle of matter that has true being, does not collapse and not arising ( atomistic materialism).
-He described the world as a system of atoms in a void, rejecting the infinite divisibility of matter, postulating not only the infinity of the number of atoms in the Universe, but also the infinity of their forms ( ideas, είδος - “look, appearance”, materialistic category, as opposed to idealistic ideas Socrates).
-Atoms, according to this theory, move randomly in empty space (the Great Void, as Democritus said), collide and, due to the correspondence of shapes, sizes, positions and orders, either stick or fly apart.
+The main achievement of the philosophy of Democritus is considered to be his development of the teaching of Leucippus (there was even a theory that Leucippus was the name of the young Democritus, but it was refuted by such scientists as Diels, Zeller and Makovelsky) about the “atom” - an indivisible particle of matter that has true existence, is not destroyed and non-emerging ( atomistic materialism).
+He described the world as a system of atoms in the void, rejecting the infinite divisibility of matter, postulating not only the infinity of the number of atoms in the Universe, but also the infinity of their forms ( ideas, είδος - “appearance, appearance”, a materialistic category, as opposed to idealistic ideas Socrates).
+Atoms, according to this theory, move in empty space (the Great Emptiness, as Democritus said) chaotically, collide and, due to the correspondence of shapes, sizes, positions and orders, either stick together or fly apart.
 The resulting compounds hold together and thus produce complex bodies.
 Movement itself is a property naturally inherent in atoms.
 Bodies are combinations of atoms.
-The diversity of bodies is due both to the difference in the atoms that compose them, and to the difference in the order of assembly, just as different words are made up of the same letters.
-Atoms cannot touch, since everything that does not have emptiness inside it is indivisible, that is, a single atom.
-Therefore, there are always at least small gaps of emptiness between two atoms, so that even in ordinary bodies there is emptiness.
-It also follows from this that when atoms approach at very small distances, repulsive forces begin to act between them.
-At the same time, mutual attraction between atoms is also possible according to the principle “like attracts like”.
+The diversity of bodies is due both to the difference in the atoms composing them and to the difference in the order of assembly, just as different words are formed from the same letters.
+Atoms cannot touch, since everything that does not have emptiness inside itself is indivisible, that is, a single atom.
+Consequently, between two atoms there are always at least small gaps of emptiness, so that even in ordinary bodies there is emptiness.
+It also follows that when atoms approach very small distances, repulsive forces begin to act between them.
+At the same time, mutual attraction is possible between atoms according to the principle “like attracts like.”

-The various qualities of bodies are completely determined by the properties of atoms and their combinations and the interaction of atoms with our senses.
+The various qualities of bodies are entirely determined by the properties of atoms and their combinations and the interaction of atoms with our senses.
 According to Galen,

-"[Only] in general opinion there is color, in opinion - sweet, in opinion - bitter, in reality [there are only] atoms and emptiness."
-So says Democritus, believing that all perceptible qualities arise from the combination of atoms [existing only] for us who perceive them, but by nature there is nothing white, black, yellow, red, bitter, or sweet.
-The fact is that “in the general opinion” [with him] means the same as “according to the generally accepted opinion” and “for us”, [but] not by the nature of things themselves; the nature of the things themselves, he, in turn, designates [by the expression] "in reality", composing the term from the word "real", which means "true".
-The whole point of [this] teaching itself should be this.
-[Only] among people is something white, black, sweet, bitter, and everything else of that kind recognized, but truly everything is "what" and "nothing."
-And these are again his own expressions, namely, he called the atoms “what”, and the void - “nothing”.
+“[Only] in general opinion there is color, in opinion there is sweetness, in opinion there is bitterness, in reality [there are only] atoms and emptiness.”
+This is what Democritus says, believing that all sensible qualities arise from the combination of atoms [existing only] for us who perceive them, but by nature there is nothing white, black, yellow, red, bitter or sweet.
+The point is that “in general opinion” [for him] means the same thing as “according to generally accepted opinion” and “for us,” [and] not by the nature of things themselves; the nature of the things themselves he, in turn, designates [by the expression] “in reality,” composing the term from the word “actual,” which means “true.”
+The whole meaning of [this] teaching itself should be like this.
+[Only] people recognize something as white, black, sweet, bitter and everything else of this kind, but in truth everything is “what” and “nothing.”
+And these are again his own expressions, namely, he called atoms “what”, and emptiness - “nothing”.

-The main methodological principle of the atomists was the principle of isonomy (literal translation from Greek: equality of all before the law), which is formulated as follows: if a particular phenomenon is possible and does not contradict the laws of nature, then it must be assumed that in unlimited time and in unlimited space it either has already taken place, or someday will come: in infinity there is no boundary between possibility and existence.
-This principle is also called the principle of lack of sufficient reason: there is no reason for any body or phenomenon to exist in this rather than in any other form.
-It follows, in particular, that if a phenomenon can in principle occur in various forms, then all these types exist in reality.
-Democritus made several important conclusions from the principle of isonomy: 1) there are atoms of any shape and size (including the size of the whole world); 2) all directions and all points in the Great Void are equal; 3) atoms move in the Great Void in any direction with any speed.
-The last provision is very important for the theory of Democritus.
-In essence, it follows from it that the movement itself does not need to be explained, the reason needs to be sought only for changing the movement.
-Describing the views of the atomists, their opponent Aristotle writes in Physics:
+The main methodological principle of the atomists was the principle of isonomy (literal translation from Greek: equality of all before the law), which is formulated as follows: if a particular phenomenon is possible and does not contradict the laws of nature, then it is necessary to assume that in infinite time and in infinite space it either has already taken place, or will someday occur: in infinity there is no boundary between possibility and existence.
+This principle is also called the principle of lack of sufficient reason: there is no reason for any body or phenomenon to exist in this form rather than in any other.
+It follows, in particular, that if a phenomenon can, in principle, occur in different forms, then all these types exist in reality.
+Democritus made several important conclusions from the principle of isonomy: 1) there are atoms of all shapes and sizes (including the size of the whole world); 2) all directions and all points in the Great Emptiness are equal; 3) atoms move in the Great Emptiness in any direction with at any speed.
+The last position is very important for the theory of Democritus.
+Essentially, it follows that movement in itself does not need to be explained; the reason must be sought only for a change in movement.
+Describing the views of atomists, their opponent Aristotle writes in Physics:

-... no one [of those who recognize the existence of emptiness, that is, atomists] will be able to say why [a body], set in motion, will stop somewhere, because why will it stop here rather than there?
-Therefore, it must either be at rest or move indefinitely, unless something stronger interferes.
+... no one [of those who recognize the existence of emptiness, that is, atomists] will be able to say why [a body] set in motion will stop somewhere, for why would it rather stop here and not there?
+Consequently, it must either rest or move ad infinitum, unless something stronger interferes.

-In essence, this is a clear statement of the principle of inertia - the basis of all modern physics.
-Galileo, who is often credited with the discovery of inertia, was quite clearly aware that the roots of this principle go back to ancient atomism.
+Essentially, this is a clear statement of the principle of inertia - the basis of all modern physics.
+Galileo, who is often credited with the discovery of inertia, was quite clear that the roots of this principle go back to ancient atomism.

 Cosmology

 The Great Void is spatially infinite.
-In the initial chaos of atomic movements in the Great Void, a whirlwind spontaneously forms.
-The symmetry of the Great Void is broken inside the whirlwind, where the center and periphery appear.
+In the initial chaos of atomic movements in the Great Void, a vortex spontaneously forms.
+The symmetry of the Great Emptiness turns out to be broken inside the vortex, a center and periphery arise there.
 Heavy bodies formed in a vortex tend to accumulate near the center of the vortex.
-The difference between light and heavy is not qualitative, but quantitative, and this is already a significant progress.
-Democritus explains the separation of matter inside the vortex as follows: in their striving for the center of the vortex, heavier bodies displace lighter ones, and they remain closer to the periphery of the vortex.
+The difference between light and heavy is not qualitative, but quantitative, and this alone constitutes significant progress.
+Democritus explains the separation of matter inside the vortex as follows: in their rush to the center of the vortex, heavier bodies displace lighter ones, and they remain closer to the periphery of the vortex.
 In the center of the world, the Earth is formed, consisting of the heaviest atoms.
-Something like a protective film is formed on the outer surface of the world, separating the cosmos from the surrounding Great Void.
-Since the structure of the world is determined by the aspiration of atoms to the center of the vortex, the world of Democritus has a spherically symmetrical structure.
+On the outer surface of the world, something like a protective film is formed, separating space from the surrounding Great Void.
+Since the structure of the world is determined by the tendency of atoms to the center of the vortex, the world of Democritus has a spherically symmetrical structure.

-Democritus is a supporter of the concept of a plurality of worlds.
+Democritus is a proponent of the concept of a plurality of worlds.
 As Hippolytus describes the views of the atomists,

 The worlds are infinite in number and differ from each other in size.
-In some of them there is neither sun nor moon, in others - the sun and moon are larger than ours, in the third - there are not one, but several of them.
-The distance between the worlds is not the same; besides, in one place there are more worlds, in another - less.
-Some worlds are growing, others have reached full bloom, others are already shrinking.
-In one place the worlds arise, in another they decline.
-They are destroyed by colliding with each other.
-Some of the worlds are devoid of animals, plants, and any kind of moisture.
+In some of them there is neither sun nor moon, in others the sun and moon are larger than ours, in others there are not one of them, but several.
+The distances between the worlds are not the same; In addition, in one place there are more worlds, in another there are fewer.
+Some worlds are expanding, others have reached full bloom, and others are already declining.
+In one place worlds arise, in another they decline.
+They are destroyed when they collide with each other.
+Some of the worlds are devoid of animals, plants and any kind of moisture.

-The multiplicity of worlds follows from the principle of isonomy: if a process of some kind can take place, then in infinite space somewhere, sometime, it is bound to take place; what is happening in a given place at a given time must also be happening in other places at one time or another.
-Thus, if a vortex-like movement of atoms arose in a given place in space, which led to the formation of our world, then a similar process should occur in other places, leading to the formation of other worlds.
-The resulting worlds are not necessarily the same: there is no reason why there should not be worlds without a sun and moon at all, or with three suns and ten moons; only the earth is a necessary element of each world (probably simply by the definition of this concept: if there is no central earth, it is no longer a world, but just a clot of matter).
-Moreover, there are no grounds for the fact that somewhere in boundless space exactly the same world as ours would not be formed.
-All worlds move in different directions, because all directions and all states of motion are equal.
-In this case, the worlds can collide, collapsing.
-Similarly, all moments of time are equal: if the formation of the world is taking place now, then somewhere it must take place both in the past and in the future; different worlds are currently at different stages of development.
-In the course of its movement, the world, the formation of which has not ended, may accidentally penetrate the boundaries of the fully formed world and be captured by it (this is how Democritus explained the origin of the heavenly bodies in our world).
+The multiplicity of worlds follows from the principle of isonomy: if a process of some kind can occur, then in infinite space somewhere someday it will certainly occur; what happens in a given place at a given point in time must also happen in other places at certain points in time.
+Thus, if in a given place in space a vortex-like movement of atoms arose, leading to the formation of our world, then a similar process should occur in other places, leading to the formation of other worlds.
+The resulting worlds are not necessarily the same: there is no reason why there should not exist worlds without any sun and moon, or with three suns and ten moons; only the earth is a necessary element of each world (probably simply by the definition of this concept: if there is no central earth, it is no longer a world, but simply a clump of matter).
+Moreover, there is also no reason why, somewhere in infinite space, exactly the same world as ours would not form.
+All worlds move in different directions, since all directions and all states of motion are equal.
+In this case, worlds can collide, collapsing.
+Similarly, all moments of time are equal: if the formation of the world occurs now, then somewhere it must occur both in the past and in the future; Currently, different worlds are at different stages of development.
+In the course of its movement, a world whose formation has not completed can accidentally penetrate into the confines of a fully formed world and find itself captured by it (this is how Democritus explained the origin of the heavenly bodies in our world).

 However, he was not a supporter of the theory of a spherical Earth.
-Democritus cited the following argument: if the Earth were a ball, then the sun, setting and rising, would be crossed by the horizon along an arc of a circle, and not in a straight line, as it really is.
-Of course, this argument is untenable from a mathematical point of view: the angular diameters of the Sun and the horizon are very different, and this effect could be noticed only if they were almost the same (for this, obviously, one would have to move a very large distance from the earth).
+Democritus gave the following argument: if the Earth were a sphere, then the sun, setting and rising, would intersect the horizon in an arc of a circle, and not in a straight line, as in reality.
+Of course, this argument is untenable from a mathematical point of view: the angular diameters of the Sun and the horizon are very different, and this effect could only be noticed if they were almost the same (for this, obviously, one would have to move a very large distance from the earth).

-According to Democritus, the order of the luminaries is as follows: the Moon, Venus, the Sun, other planets, stars (as the distance from the Earth increases).
-Moreover, the farther away from us the luminary, the slower (in relation to the stars) it moves.
-Following Empedocles and Anaxagoras, Democritus believed that the fall of celestial bodies to Earth is prevented by centrifugal force.
-Democritus came up with the brilliant idea that the Milky Way is a multitude of stars located at such a small distance from each other that their images merge into a single faint glow.
+According to Democritus, the order of the luminaries is as follows: Moon, Venus, Sun, other planets, stars (as the distance from the Earth increases).
+Moreover, the further away the light is from us, the slower (relative to the stars) it moves.
+Following Empedocles and Anaxagoras, Democritus believed that centrifugal force prevents the fall of celestial bodies to Earth.
+Democritus had the brilliant guess that the Milky Way is a multitude of stars located at such a small distance from each other that their images merge into a single faint glow.

 Ethics

-Democritus develops a common Hellenic concept measures, noting that the measure is the correspondence of a person's behavior to his natural capabilities and abilities.
-Through the prism of such measures pleasure appears already as an objective good, and not only as a subjective sensory perception.
+Democritus develops the pan-Hellenic concept measures, noting that the measure is the correspondence of a person’s behavior to his natural capabilities and abilities.
+Through the prism of such measures pleasure appears as an objective good, and not just a subjective sensory perception.

-He considered the basic principle of human existence to be in a state of benevolent, serene disposition of the spirit (euthymia), devoid of passions and extremes.
-This is not just a simple sensual pleasure, but a state of "peace, serenity and harmony."
+He considered the main principle of human existence to be in a state of blissful, serene state of mind (euthymia), devoid of passions and extremes.
+This is not just simple sensual pleasure, but a state of “peace, serenity and harmony.”

-Democritus believed that all evil and misfortune happens to a person due to the lack of the necessary knowledge.
-From this he concluded that the elimination of problems lies in the acquisition of knowledge.
+Democritus believed that all evil and misfortune happen to a person due to the lack of necessary knowledge.
+From this he concluded that the solution to problems lies in the acquisition of knowledge.
 The optimistic philosophy of Democritus did not allow the absoluteness of evil, deducing wisdom as a means of achieving happiness.

 Religion

 Democritus denied the existence of gods and the role of everything supernatural in the emergence of the world.
-According to Sextus Empiricus, he believed that "we came to the idea of the gods from the extraordinary phenomena taking place in the world."
-In confirmation, Sextus quotes Democritus:
+According to Sextus Empiricus, he believed that “we came to the idea of gods from extraordinary phenomena occurring in the world.”
+In support, Sextus quotes Democritus:

-Ancient people, observing celestial phenomena, such as thunder and lightning, thunderbolts and conjunctions of stars, eclipses of the sun and moon, were horrified, believing that the gods are the culprits of these phenomena.
+Ancient people, observing celestial phenomena, such as thunder and lightning, thunderstorms and conjunctions of stars, eclipses of the sun and moon, were struck with horror, believing that the gods were the culprits of these phenomena.

 Democritus says that “certain idols (images) approach people, and some of them are beneficial, others are harmful.
-Therefore, he prayed that he would come across happy images.
-They are of enormous size, monstrous [in appearance] and distinguished by their extreme strength, but they are not immortal.
-They foretell the future for people with their appearance and the sounds they make.
-Based on these phenomena, the ancients came to the assumption that there is a god, while [in fact], apart from them, there is no other god who would have an immortal nature.
+That’s why he prayed that he would come across happy images.”
+They are enormous in size, monstrous [in appearance] and extremely strong, but they are not immortal.
+They foretell the future to people by their appearance and the sounds they make.
+Based on these phenomena, the ancients came to the assumption that there is a God, while [in fact], apart from them, there is no god who would have an immortal nature.

 I. D. Rozhansky Antique Science (M.: Nauka, 1980)

-These teachings in ancient Greek philosophy and in Roman.
+These teachings are in ancient Greek and Roman philosophy.

 Practice:

-Philosophy as a system includes various elements - components: the doctrine of being (about substance, essential properties) - ontology.
-The doctrine of knowledge - about the truth - gnosiology.
+Philosophy as a system includes various elements - components: the doctrine of being (of substance, essential properties) - ontology.
+The doctrine of knowledge - about truth - gnosiology.
 The doctrine of thinking (forms and laws of thinking) - logic.
 Aesthetics- the doctrine of the beautiful and the ugly.
-Philosophical doctrine of man-philosophical anthropology.
-Philosophical doctrine of values - axiology.
+Philosophical doctrine of man - philosophical anthropology.
+The philosophical doctrine of values is axiology.

-The question of the relationship between matter and consciousness is called the BASIC QUESTION of PHILOSOPHY.
+The question of the relationship between matter and consciousness is called the FUNDAMENTAL QUESTION OF PHILOSOPHY.

 This question has 2 sides: